ilcann/tssx-website/DECORATIVE_BACKGROUND_USAGE.md

 # DecorativeBackground Component Usage

 ## Overview
 The `DecorativeBackground` component is a reusable component that provides decorative circular background elements for various sections of the website.
-It replaces the manual creation of background elements and provides a consistent, configurable approach.
+It replaces the manual creation of background elements and provides a consistent, configurable approach with **enhanced visibility and full page coverage**.

+## Recent Improvements ✨

+### Enhanced Visibility & Coverage
+- **Added larger sizes**: `2xl` (512px) and `3xl` (640px) for better page coverage
+- **Improved opacity levels**: Increased from mostly "low" to "medium" and "high" for better visibility
+- **Better positioning**: Adjusted positioning for optimal page width coverage
+- **More elements**: Added additional elements for complete background coverage

 ## Components Using DecorativeBackground